xmlking/spa-starter-kit/README.md

 git clone https://github.com/xmlking/spa-starter-kit

 # Install development tools at global location(one-time)
-# IOJS preferred over Node
-brew install node   # `node -v && npm -v` verify node installation.
-Gulp tasks also works with (io.js)[https://iojs.org/] > 1.0.3 brew install ruby   # only install if it not installed already.
-Mac may already have it at `/usr/bin/ruby`
+brew install ruby   # only run if it's not already installed.
+Mac may already have it at `/usr/bin/ruby` brew install nvm    # only run if it's not already installed.
+(For Windows : you can use `nvmw` or `nvm-windows` ) nvm  install iojs   # run `node -v && npm -v` to verify node installation.
+(For Windows : `nvmw install iojs`) nvm alias default iojs-v1.X.X # make iojs-v1.X.X as your default node version.
+(For Windows : `nvmw use iojs-v1.X.X`)

 [sudo] npm install -g bower
 [sudo] npm install -g gulpjs/gulp#4.0